tenstorrent/polaris/README.md

 Miniforge installer pre-configures conda-forge channel as the default and only channel, and hence we use the miniforge installer

+### Installing Miniforge
-1. Install miniforge as described in https://github.com/conda-forge/miniforge.
+Install miniforge as described in https://github.com/conda-forge/miniforge.
  * **Instructions as of 17-Feb-2025**
  * Run `curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"`
  * Download and execute as a (ba)sh script
  * Update conda by running: `conda update -n base -c conda-forge conda`

+### User Setup
-2. Once miniforge is installed, run the command `conda env create --file environment.yml`.
+1. Once miniforge is installed, run the command `conda env create --file environment.yml`.
 The conda environment will be created with the name 'polaris'.
 If you wish to provide a different name to the environment, run the command `conda env create --file environment.yml --name <name-of-your-choice>` instead.
-3. Run `conda activate polaris`.
+2. Activate the environment by `conda activate polaris`.

+### Developer Setup
+1. Once miniforge is installed, run the command `conda env create --file envdev.yml`.
+The conda environment will be created with the name 'polarisdev'.
+If you wish to provide a different name to the environment, run the command `conda env create --file envdev.yml --name <name-of-your-choice>` instead.
+2. Activate the environment by `conda activate polarisdev`.
+3. Run `pre-commit install` to install pre-commit hooks.